The Finance Advisers

 If you’re going through unexpected financial hardship or need some finance advice, then the Student finance team within Student Services at the University can give you the neccessary advice to suit your financial needs.

-You can also book 1:1 appointments with the finance advisers here.
+You can book a 1:1 appointments with the finance advisers here.

 The University has access to Blackbullion which provides students with a budgeting tool and guidance on student loans and preparing for university.
 For log-in details, get in touch with the Student Centre or the Student Finance team at the University.